-To minimise these reputational and legal risks, firms will need to communicate a clear, consistent and justifiable transition approach to both counterparties and regulators.
+To minimize these reputational and legal risks, firms will need to communicate a clear, consistent, and justifiable transition approach to both counterparties and regulators.
+While the ISDA consultation will provide options for conversion approaches that can be applied for legacy derivatives, a decision will still need to be made on how other products will be addressed.
 They will need to be especially careful when dealing with less sophisticated retail and commercial counterparties.
+Currency working groups such as the ARRC5 have established sub-working groups to address these considerations across broad product types, including derivatives and cash products.